exasol/transformers-extension/doc/user_guide/user_guide.md

       ```

       The uploaded container should be secondly activated through adjusting
       the session parameter `SCRIPT_LANGUAGES`.
-The activation can be scoped
+As it was mentioned before, the activation can be scoped
       either session-wide (`ALTER SESSION`) or system-wide (`ALTER SYSTEM`).
       The following example query activates the container session-wide: